Skip to main content

 HTTP (Modern Streamable HTTP)Local or remoteMultiple users can access the MCP serversURL to the HTTP endpoint

-For STDIO transport type MCP servers, you can set up MCP proxy as a workaround.
-Servers hosted via this method can be treated as SSE/HTTP types to connect to StudioAssist (Learn more at Set up MCP proxy for STDIO MCP servers below).
+Starting in Katalon Studio 11.1.0, STDIO MCP servers are supported directly in Katalon AI Assistant, so you no longer need to use MCP proxy for these servers.
+If you are using an earlier version of Katalon Studio, set up MCP proxy as a workaround.
+Servers hosted via this method can be treated as SSE/HTTP types to connect to Katalon AI Assistant.
+Learn more at Set up MCP proxy for STDIO MCP servers below.

 Add an external MCP Server